Skip to content

 When Notifications is selected, Desktop notifications on received messages are turned on.

-When “Use dynamically scaled fonts” is enabled in the setting, MQTT.fx tried to auto scale the display of message body/payload in received messaged view.
+When “Use dynamically scaled fonts” is enabled in the setting, MQTT.fx tries to auto-scale the display of the message body/payload in the received messages view.

 Topics of received messages can be copied when marked with CMD + C (Mac) or CRTL + C

-I case the message body is multi lined the first line is rendered with ending “…” and there is a toggle to expand the message:
+In case the message body is multi-lined the first line is rendered with the ending “…” and there is a toggle to expand the message:

 When subscribed to wildcard topics the matching pattern is displayed in light gray below the full topic of the message: